khushbooshali/Sentiment_Analysis_on_Drug/README.md

 Data Preprocessing:-

-Null values were removed and retained only meaningful reviews

-Label encoding is used for categorical fields, which includes drug names and conditions, to convert them into numeric representations
+Null values were removed and retained only meaningful reviews Label encoding is used for categorical fields, which includes drug names and conditions, to convert them into numeric representations
 Textual data from the review is analyzed and cleaned up without doing stopword removal.
 This ensures preserving the sentiment of the reviews

 Sentiment Polarity Analysis :-
 TextBlob: it calculates polarity for all reviews, ranging from -1 (negative) to 1 (positive).
 Negation handling ensures accurate assignment of polarity

 Feature Engineering :-
 Calculated weighted score using review scores to rank those drugs with the highest reviews ratings.
 Visualized feature correlation through heatmap to find feature dependencies.

-Training and Testing: Training and testing of multiple machine learning models that classify the sentiment are performed below:
+Training and Testing:- Training and testing of multiple machine learning models that classify the sentiment are performed below:

 LightGBM- High-efficiency scalability.

 XGBoost-Best gradient boosting with regularization.

 CatBoost-Machine learning designed for categorical data with minimal preprocessing.

 Naive Bayes-Probability based classifier to obtain baseline performance.

 Models were ranked using accuracy, precision, recall, and F1-score metrics.

 Recommendation System:
 System for providing highest rated medicines for a particular disease based on the weighted ratings.